 On the road to Coober Pedy

-> After visiting Woomera yesterday, our next destination was Coober Pedy.
-The distance from Glendambo to Coober Pedy was only 250 kilometers.
-However, the more we drove to the north the more wild it got.
+After visiting Woomera yesterday, our next destination was Coober Pedy.
+The distance from Glendambo to Coober Pedy was only 250 kilometres.
+However, the more we drove to the north the wilder it got.
 All the way from Glendambo was a desert with only small shrubs, very monotonous.

-> We quickly worked out why.
+We quickly worked out why.
 Aside from the road, over a distance of about 3km, we noticed 6 cows in various stages of decomposition and a few kangaroos or what was left out of them.
 This completely changed our perception – we were tensely scanning the overgrown roadside, but the visibility was poor due to the densely growing bushes.

 After some time we started to reason with our panicked minds – it probably happened at night, big road trains drove at full speed and animals had no chance to escape… So, we relaxed a bit, only to see a grey kangaroo jump on the road 200 meters in front of our car!

 Marius began to brake, and in that instance, a whole troop of kangaroos ran out of the bushes!
 One of them almost touched the front of the car.
 After this encounter, we drove slowly and carefully….

 Stuart Highway is a very busy road linking the south with the north of Australia.
 It’s the only road transport route between states.
 Because of that, we passed a lot of road trains today.

 Those who have never seen a road train, I have four words – It is a beast!
 Some states allow up to 4 trailers, and this makes the road train 53.5 metres long!
 Try to overtake it… It’s a real challenge.